 Choosing Your Christmas Tree

-Artificial trees have been gaining in popularity over the last few years, but for that nostalgic Christmas feel, you can't beat the scent and beauty of a fresh balsam tree.
+Artificial trees have been gaining in popularity over the last few years, but for that nostalgic Christmas feel, you can't beat the scent and beauty of a fresh balsam or fraser fir tree.
 Your family Christmas tree will no doubt be the centerpiece of your decorating this season and by taking a few precautions beforehand, you'll ensure that yours is healthy, happy and fits in your home!

 Decide Where to Place the Tree